+But peanut FLAVORED spread?
 Uhm.
-No thanks, because I’m pretty sure the other stuff you put in there is simply awful – check out this next one.
+No thanks, because I’m pretty sure the other stuff you put in there with it, is simply awful – check out this next one.

 Their strawberry spread features “strawberry flavor”, “natural flavors”, and cellulose gel (also known as Cellulose Gum) (this sounds so amazingly disgusting just reading it made me feel sick!) in addition to the ever-present Splenda.

 Wouldn’t you rather just have real strawberry preserves?
 The natural sugar in the REAL strawberry preserves might be higher, but its NATURAL sugar… not artificially concocted stuff.

 In addition, I did some research on the reviews of the companies products.
 I found more negative reviews than I did positive (though there are some positive – they look a lot like the ones in the comment section below).

-The majority of the people said the food tastes “gross”, “inedible” “disgusting”, “tastes like battery acid”, “the texture is like eating paste” (and that was for marshmallow fluff) and a bunch more descriptions and adjectives – some not worthy to even be said on my blog.
+However, the vast majority of the people said the food tastes “gross”, “inedible” “disgusting”, “tastes like battery acid”, “the texture is like eating paste” (and that was for marshmallow fluff) and a bunch more descriptions and adjectives – some not worthy to even be said on my site.

 There were a few compliments on some of the products, but for the most part, they seem to generally not taste good at all.
 Good to know.
 I won’t be buying any.